Accounts-Today/ATCrackGuides/BanChecker.md

 `Ban Keys` - A list of strings indicating a ban.
 We use this so accounts that are blocked for proxies aren't miss matched.

 `Match` - An optional parameter instructing ATCrack how to connect to some specific servers.
 In general, you won't have to touch this.
+Basically, match indicates that the authentication and connecting IP need to match for the server to work (Like how Hypixel blocks MCLeaks).
+Match tells ATCrack to re authenticate using one of the special proxies, and connect with that to bypass the block.

 # And that's it!
 If you need any help, DM jp.